-- http://www.promys.org/ (the PROMYS program is run at Boston University and hires undergraduates to be counsellors in an intensive math camp for advanced high school students)
+- The PROMYS program at Boston University hires undergraduates to be counsellors in an intensive math camp for advanced high school students.

-- http://www.mathpath.org/FacultyandStaff.htm/ (MathPath is aimed at middle school students and hires undergraduate counsellors)
+- MathPath is aimed at middle school students and hires undergraduate counselors.

-- http://www.ams.org/employment/mathcamps.html (this web site from the American Mathematical Society has a longer list of possible math camp employment positions).
+- The American Mathematical Society maintains a longer list of possible math camp employment positions.

-- http://cty.jhu.edu/jobs/summer/ (Johns Hopkins Center for Talented Youth summer positions)
+- Johns Hopkins Center for Talented Youth hires undergraduates to summer positions.

-- Brown Summer High School Math Program (for students interested in math education, deadline: March 11)
+- Brown Summer High School Math Program may hire students interested in math education.

 Study Abroad Teaching Opportunities